PhilipRoman/colorspec/README.md

 ## Dependencies

-Colorspec requires Lua 5.2+ or LuaJit.
+Colorspec requires at least Lua 5.1 or LuaJit.
 To build documentation, you will need Asciidoctor
 (but you can simply read the source: [colorspec.adoc](docs/colorspec.adoc))